-Hapkido is a Korean Martial Art of self-defence and is suitable for all ages and abilities.
+Hapkido is a Korean Martial Art of self-defense and is suitable for all ages and abilities.
 Hapkido is an easy-to-learn, complete art teaching:

 - Kicks & Punches